-Conversely it is actually possible to improve the resolution by over-sampling.
-Consider a situation where a value is sampled with a 16 bit ADC but is subsequently stored and processed as a 32 bit number (range of $4.29 \times 10^9$ ).
-Simply storing and processing as a 32 bit number does not improve the resolution but repeatedly sampling a value and averaging the result can, if the number range used allows it.
+Conversely it is actually possible to improve the resolution after sampling.
+Consider a situation where a value is sampled with a 16 bit ADC but is subsequently stored and processed as a 32 bit number (range of 4.29×10^9).
+Simply storing and processing as a 32 bit number does not improve the resolution but repeatedly sampling a value and averaging the result can if the number range used allows it.
 For example if we average 64 samples we improve the effective resolution by $\sqrt{64}$ i.e. a factor of 8, which is equivalent to sampling with 19 bits instead of 16 bits.
 This only works if the source signal has random noise that is greater than 1 bit (1 resolution step) in magnitude.
 In reality this is usually the case.
+Phoenix Tribology Ltd rarely claims this resolution improvement although it is real and may be present in many systems.